 Recent and Upcoming Events

 Keynote at the 14th International Symposium on Advances in Technology Education (ISATE).
-Provoking thought about teaching and learning and assessment of complex learning outcomes, agile educational programmes and changing engineering competency requirements due to the digital transition and accelerating change in society and technology (Turku, Finland, 17-20 August 2021)
+Provoking thought about teaching and learning and assessment of complex learning outcomes, the need for agile educational programmes and changing engineering competency requirements due to the digital transition and rapid change in society, science and technology, and changing aspirations of Generation-Z students (Turku, Finland, 17-20 August 2021)

-Navigating the Landscape of Higher Engineering Education in the Post-Covidium
+A Journey through Tomorrow's Landscape of Higher Engineering Education

 ‘We need to address the issue of digital skills at scale, and that challenge is significant’.